Teradata/developer-resources/docs/advanced/jupyterlab/run-jupyterlab-docker.md

+---
+id: run-jupyter-docker
+title: Teradata - AI Unlimited - Run JupyterLab locally using Docker
+description: Learn how to run JupyterLab with the AI Unlimited Jupyter Kernel on your computer.
+sidebar_label: Docker
+sidebar_position: 3
+---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Run JupyterLab locally

 Use [Docker Compose](https://docs.docker.com/compose/) to run JupyterLab, with the AI Unlimited Jupyter Kernel, locally in a container.